jdoleary/Spellmasons/docs/TasksCurrent.md

     - Add a loading scrren
     - only allow one click
 - Chain and AOE use real units array not dryRunUnits array on prediction cast
-- Mana per turn upgrade doesn't work at all
 - Death circle is gone

 # Tasks